l-hoang/scala-chef/README.md

 The information in this readme could potentially be inaccurate.
 Apologies if it is.

 ## Changes from Chef/Important Implementation Details
-* The END keyword is used in most places instead of a period.
+* NOW is required for the REFRIGERATE command and the VERB THE INGREDIENT command to mark the end of that line.
+* To be sure the code will not break, add a blank line between all lines you write.
 * The ingredient parsing begins and ends with START/END_INGREDIENTS; it is also mandatory
 * There are only 5 mixing bowls and 5 baking dishes
 * Symbol notation is required for ingredients, and spaces aren't allowed in ingredient names
-* Symbols should be in parens.
+* Symbols and numbers should be in parens (if the number is not at the beginning of the line).
 * Cooking time and oven temperature are not supported
 * measure-type in ingredients not supported
-* Everything is in CAPS
+* Everything Chef related is in CAPS
-* mixing bowl and baking dish are combined into MIXING_BOWL and BAKING_DISH
+* Mixing Bowl and Baking Dish are combined into MIXING_BOWL and BAKING_DISH
-* negative ingredients aren't possible
+* Negative ingredients aren't possible
 * A loop verb's end counter part is created by adding a d or ed (even if it's gramatically incorrect
 * Some things that could be optional in the original language are not optional